davidk01/cloud-formation-dsl/README.md

 # Cloud::Formation::Dsl

-TODO: Write a gem description
+Set of tools for parsing a simple cloud formation specification and then transforming it into a set of provisioning and bootstrapping commands.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'cloud-formation-dsl'

-And then execute:

-    $ bundle
+    $ git clone git://github.com/davidk01/cloud-formation-dsl.git

-Or install it yourself as:

-    $ gem install cloud-formation-dsl
+    $ cd cloud-formation-dsl && bundle && rake install

 ## Usage